SteamLUG/steamlug-bot/README.txt

 Checks for (and displays) new game/DLC releases on Steam that support Linux.

+Checks for (and displays) new Humble Bundles and Humble Weekly sales.

 Replies to:
 - !events
 - !time <"UTC"|two-letter country code|timezone name>